 - Salary, bonus, CPF, and other benefits from the partnership.

 Please check with your precedent partner on your share of income from the partnership.
-To determine if you are a partner that is employed or self-employed, please refer to Am I an Employee or a Self-Employed.
+To determine if you are a partner that is employed or self-employed, please refer to Am I a Self-Employed Person.

 Completing Form B

 Report your share of partnership profit/loss and your salary, bonus, CPF, and other benefits from partnership in the 'Trade, Business, Profession, or Vocation' section under 'Partnership 1'.

 If you are a partner of more than one partnership, you should report the income in Appendix 1.

 Completing Form B1

 Include your total income from the partnership in the 'Other Income' section and give the details of the income in Appendix 1.